 Both Syracuse University and the College of Engineering and Computer Science are invested in your success.
-There are a number of university-wide organizations and administrative offices available to assist graduate students in meeting the academic, personal, and professional challenges related to being a student in engineering and computer science.
+There are several universitywide organizations and administrative offices available to assist graduate students in meeting the academic, personal, and professional challenges related to being a student in engineering and computer science.

 - ECS-specific professional development workshops and one-on-one appointments

-- Graduate School Office of Professional and Career Development offers comprehensive workshops, hands-on labs, and individual appointments that address the many facets of life as a graduate student or postdoctoral scholar.
+- The University’s Graduate School Professional and Career Development Department offers comprehensive workshops, hands-on labs, and individual appointments that address the many facets of life as a graduate student or postdoctoral scholar.

 - Library resources for interview prep and job search